gjurgensen/gjurgensen.github.io/content/posts/coq-basics.md

 Abort.
 ```

-Why is `eq_refl` a sufficient proof in the first theorem, but not the second?
+Why is {{<highlight Coq "hl_inline=true">}}eq_refl{{</highlight>}} a sufficient proof in the first theorem, but not the second?
 Given our new insight, we should expect it has something to do with definitional equality, and indeed that hunch is correct.
 Recall the definition of addition:

 ```Coq
 Fixpoint add (n m: nat) : nat :=